Chinese tea culture: Preparation and consumption

 Another method for making tea is to use a small lidded cup called a gaiwan or a small ceramic teapot (100 to 150 ml) for brewing.
 This is one of the most common types of teaware used in the modern gongfu cha style ("making tea with skill") in which the tea (brewed with a large leaf to water ratio, like 5 grams per 100ml of water) is poured out into tiny cups.
-This style of tea making generally reserved for more formal situations and cultured venues, like art teahouses (chayiguan) and it is practiced by Chinese tea enthusiasts.
+This style of tea making generally reserved for more formal situations and cultured venues, like art teahouses and it is practiced by Chinese tea enthusiasts.
 The gaiwan can also serve as a teacup, and some Chinese will also drink tea directly from the gaiwan, using the lid to push aside floating leaves.
 In the Ming era, gaiwans were originally used as a teacup in this way.

 Yet another method is to brew tea in much larger teapot with much lower amount of leaf, in a manner similar to western tea brewing which generally uses larger pots and less tea leaf.
 This was also the common way to make tea in north China during the Qing dynasty.
 This style of brewing is still common in some regions, though it may not considered as cultured or refined as the gongfu cha method.
 Large pot tea brewing is common in Hong Kong, where a type of milk tea called pantyhose milk tea (simat naaicha) made with CTC tea, sugar and evaporated milk is popular.

 In contemporary China, tea bags and bottled tea have become more widespread.